Ras GTPase: Ras-targeted cancer treatments

 Reovirus was noted to be a potential cancer therapeutic when studies suggested it reproduces well in certain cancer cell lines.
 It replicates specifically in cells that have an activated Ras pathway (a cellular signaling pathway that is involved in cell growth and differentiation).
 Reovirus replicates in and eventually kills Ras-activated tumour cells and as cell death occurs, progeny virus particles are free to infect surrounding cancer cells.
 This cycle of infection, replication and cell death is believed to be repeated until all tumour cells carrying an activated Ras pathway are destroyed.

 Another tumor-lysing virus that specifically targets tumor cells with an activated Ras pathway is a type II herpes simplex virus (HSV-2) based agent, designated FusOn-H2.
 Activating mutations of the Ras protein and upstream elements of the Ras protein may play a role in more than two-thirds of all human cancers, including most metastatic disease.
 Reolysin, a formulation of reovirus, and FusOn-H2 are currently in clinical trials or under development for the treatment of various cancers.
 In addition, a treatment based on siRNA anti-mutated K-RAS (G12D) called siG12D LODER is currently in clinical trials for the treatment of locally advanced pancreatic cancer (NCT01188785, NCT01676259).

 In glioblastoma mouse models SHP2 levels were heightened in cancerous brain cells.
 Inhibiting SHP2 in turn inhibited Ras dephosphorylation.
 This reduced tumor sizes and accompanying rise in survival rates.

 Other strategies have attempted to manipulate the regulation of the above-mentioned localization of Ras.
 Farnesyltransferase inhibitors have been developed to stop the farnesylation of Ras and therefore weaken its affinity to membranes.
 Other inhibitors are targeting the palmitoylation cycle of Ras through inhibiting depalmitoylation by acyl-protein thioesterases, potentially leading to a destabilization of the Ras cycle.

+A 2024 study published in the International Journal of Molecular Sciences described a novel inhibitor-finding strategy for mutated Ras molecules.
+The Ras mutations in the 12th residue position inhibit the bound of the regulatory GAP molecule to the mutated Ras, causing uncontrolled cell growth.
+The novel strategy proposes finding small glue molecules, which attach the mutated Ras to the GAP, prohibiting uncontrolled cell growth and restoring the normal function.
+For this goal a theoretical Ras-GAP conformation was designed with a several Å gap between the molecules, and a high-throughput in silico docking was performed for finding gluing agents.
+As a proof of concept, two novel molecules were described with satisfying biological activity.